-Sardinia and Sicily are also fantastic island bets, with temperatures settling around 23°C in May, and an average of 9 hours of daily sunshine.
+Turkey is warming up nicely, while Sardinia and Sicily are also fantastic island bets, with temperatures settling around 23°C in May, and an average of 9 hours of daily sunshine.
 As the Italians don’t tend to visit until August, both islands will be relatively quiet.
 You’ll find some fabulous hotels including Forte Village in Sardinia and the Verdura Resort in Sicily.
+See the latest offers.

 Mainland Italy has some great holiday spots in May although it’s better to head south to be sure of great weather – try the peerless beauty of the Amalfi Coast or the often-neglected region of Puglia which has great beaches.
 See more holidays in Italy.

-It will also be warming up nicely in the Balaeric Islands.
-We recommend Menorca for unspoilt beaches – especially for families – along with Mallorca and Ibiza, both of which are particularly beautiful slightly out of season.
+It will also be getting warm in the Balaeric Islands.
+We recommend Mallorca and Ibiza, both of which are particularly beautiful slightly out of season.
 Away from the package resorts, the Balaerics offer beautiful countryside, quiet coves and great restaurants.